 Kids Eat Free each day of the week at various restaurants (verify details before you go, as promotions can change)

-If kids have a summer birthday, there are tons of birthday freebies to redeem
+If kids (or you!) have a summer birthday, there are tons of birthday freebies to redeem.
+You could make a whole day of it!

 Have a picnic – seriously, kids love picnics!
 Bring a blanket, pack some special treats, and head to a park – or even your backyard!